jwestfall69/neogeo-diag-bios/docs/tests/comm_test.md

 **Post Comm Test:**<br>
 Once the comm test is successful the diag m1 will continue on with its remaining tests.
-If the it encounters an error it will send the [error code] & 0x40 to the diag bios or 0xe7 to indicate all tests were successful.
-While this is going the diag bios will be displaying
+If the it encounters an error, it will send the [error code] & 0x40 to the diag bios or 0xe7 to indicate all tests were successful.
+While this is going the diag bios will display

 ```
 WAITING FOR Z80 TO FINISH TESTS...
 ```

-and be in a holding pattern until the diag m1 provide an [error code] & 0x40 or the 0x7e message.
-Once this happens the m1 will go into a holding pattern waiting for the diag bios to send it an error code for beep code generation and the diag bios will continue with its remaining test.
+and be in a holding pattern until the diag m1 provides an [error code] & 0x40 or the 0x7e message.
+Once this happens the diag m1 will go into a holding pattern waiting for the diag bios to send it an error code for beep code generation and the diag bios continues with it's remaining tests.